eclipse/imagen/docs/guide/color/index.md

 chrominance signals convey the color hue and saturation.
 This color system is called YCC (or, more specifically, YC~b~C~r~).

-Another significant color space standard for JAI is CIEXYZ.
+Another significant color space standard for ImageN is CIEXYZ.
 This is a widely-used, device-independent color standard developed by the Commission Internationale de l\'Éclairage (CIE).
 The CIEXYZ standard is based on color-matching experiments on human observers.